teknowledgist/TeknowTools/AutoReboot/Readme.md

 This is a one-file, [polyglot](https://en.wikipedia.org/wiki/Polyglot_%28computing%29) script with VBScript calling nested PowerShell (v2) code calling further nested HTA code (containing more VBScript and Javascript).
 The reasons are as follows:

 - I wanted to keep the most-secure, default [PowerShell execution policy](http://windowsitpro.com/powershell/use-execution-policies-control-what-powershell-scripts-can-be-run) at the "Restricted" level.
 This level means PowerShell scripts will not run unless initiated by Group Policy or SCCM or are explicitly asked to run from within a PowerShell console or a command window with a specific switch argument.
 - There is apparently no way to call a PowerShell script from a scheduled task (using the cmd switch) and have the PoSh window be hidden.
 There is a bug/feature that prevents the usually-working "-windowstyle hidden" switch from working when used in the task scheduler.
-A big, black console screen (like the login script does) every 4 hours (even if there is no pending reboot) would not be appreciated by users.
+A big, black console window every 4 hours (even if there is no pending reboot) would not be appreciated by users.
 - While most (probably all) of the PowerShell functionality could be accomplished by VBScript alone, I found a [ready-made PowerShell function](http://blogs.technet.com/b/heyscriptingguy/archive/2013/06/11/determine-pending-reboot-status-powershell-style-part-2.aspx) that determined if a reboot was pending and the project grew from there.
 Also, VBScript is very wordy, difficult to read and generally sucks!  :-)
 - Graphical interfaces are possible in PowerShell, but they are long and bulky.
 I happened upon an [HTA with a countdown timer](http://www.itsupportguides.com/windows-7/windows-7-shutdown-message-with-countdown-and-cancel/) for rebooting a machine, and modified it to meet our needs.
 Adjusting a GUI in HTML and a little VBscript and Javascript is much easier that custom building a PowerShell GUI.
-- It could have been configured to run from multiple script files, but I didn't want to keep track of a mess of files (and the obfuscation of polyglot code makes the tinkerers around here less likely to fiddle).
+- It could have been configured to run from multiple script files, but I didn't want to keep track of a mess of files (and the obfuscation of polyglot code many non-IT tinkerers less likely to fiddle).
 Also, passing variables from one script to another is a challenge that is easily overcome with nested scripts (by modifying them on the fly).

  A bit more detail on how the script works: